-Figure 4 shows the performance on all architectures we evaluated.
+Figure 5 shows the performance on all architectures we evaluated.
 The NVIDIA GPU achieves the highest absolute performance.
 Nevertheless, the GPU efficiencies are much lower than on the other platforms.
-The Cell/B.E. achieves the highest efficiency of all many-core architectures, close to that of the BG/P. Although the theoretical peak performance of the Cell/B.E. is 4.6 times lower than the NVIDIA chip, the absolute performance is only slightly less.
+The Cell/B.E. achieves the highest efficiency of all many-core architectures, close to that of the BG/P. Although the theoretical peak performance of the Cell/B.E. is 4.6 times lower than the NVIDIA chip, the absolute performance is only 1.6 times lower.
 If both chips in the QS21 blade are used, the Cell/B.E. also has the highest absolute performance.
 For the GPUs, it is possible to use more than one chip as well.
 This can be done in the form of multiple PCI-e cards, or with two chips on a single card, as is done with the ATI 4870x2 device.
 However, we found that this does not help, since the performance is already limited by the low PCI-e throughput, and the chips have to share this resource.
 The graph indeed shows that the host-to-device I/O has a large impact on the GPU performance, even when using one chip.
 With the Cell/B.E., the I/O (from main memory to the Local Store) only has a very small impact.
-Table 4 presents the details, including the power efficiency.